Shankar7318/tunnel-system/README.md

 # 🚀 Tunnel System - Self-Hosted ngrok Alternative

-A complete, production-ready solution for exposing local applications to the internet via SSH reverse tunnels with automatic HTTPS certificates and a modern web dashboard.
+A complete solution for exposing local applications to the internet via SSH reverse tunnels with automatic HTTPS certificates and a modern web dashboard.

 ## Features